 As a member of the executive management team, Doug was responsible for five city departments: Financial Services, Legislative Services, By-law Enforcement & Property Services, Materials Management, and Information Services.
-In his capacity at the City of Campbell River, Doug was involved in human resources and developing compensation plans for the union and executive management.
-He was also responsible for developing the risk management plan for the city and setting the direction on information technology.
+In his capacity at the City of Campbell River, Doug was involved in human resources and developing/designing compensation plans for the union and executive management.
+He was also responsible for creating a risk management plan for the city and setting the direction on information technology.

 Doug brings a wealth of experience in corporate governance, having served on credit union boards and committees as well as publicly traded companies.
-He has also volunteered his extensive skills in his community and is presently Vice Chair on the Board of the Campbell River Community Foundation.
+He has also volunteered his extensive skills in his community and is presently Board Vice Chair for the Campbell River Community Foundation.